cantino/mcfly/README.md

 ## Future / Upcoming Features

 * Add screencast to README.
+* Figure out how to avoid messing up the scroll back buffer in terminals.
 * Fix history issues between windows by:
   * Add terminal ID so that context can be terminal-dependent.
-  * Also use this to re-write Bash history file after adding and before history -r.
+  * Also use this to re-write the Bash history file after adding and before history -r so that each terminal session's history is correct.
   * Tell the user that McFly owns their history file now.
-This could fix all history bugs.
 * Allow suggesting of the last command seen if it's been a while.
 * Finish training the linear perceptron.
 * For training, make score be dependent on position in the top N suggestions